halogenalkanes from alcohols

 R-OH + HBr → R-Br + H2O

-You may recall from the module of work you did on the halogens that concentrated sulfuric acid, as well as acting as an acid in its reactions can also act a a reasonably strong oxidising agent.
+You may recall from the module of work you did on the halogens that concentrated sulfuric acid, as well as acting as an acid in its reactions can also act as a reasonably strong oxidising agent.
 It will for example react with sodium and potassium bromide salts to form hydrogen bromide gas:

 H2SO4(aq) + HBr(aq) → NaHSO4(s) + HBr(g)